cables-gl/cables/src/ops/base/Ops.Json.ArrayGetArrayValuesByPath/Ops.Json.ArrayGetArrayValuesByPath.md

             "lastName": "Man"
         }
     ]
-}
+]
 ```

-a path of `data.0.firstName` will result in this array:
+a path of `0.0.firstName` will result in this array:

 ```
 [
   "Gordon",
-  "Eli",
   "Alyx",
-  "G"
 ]
 ```